 Don’t do this!
 This is crazy!

 I spend all summer wading through wild prairies, parks, marshes, beaches, and my very tolerant neighbors gardens collecting caterpillar eggs and caterpillars to bring back to the house to hatch and raise.
 I travel far and wide gathering enough food to feed them all, locating new wild prairies where milkweed might grow, and lobbing little balls of soil and clay and wildflower seeds into empty lots.
 I get up very, very early every day so I can open every box one at a time, clean out the caterpillar poop (called frass), and supply the inhabitants with a fresh leaf for the day.
 I love every minute of it, but it is very time consuming.
-You people have lives!
-Live your lives!
-You can still help Monarchs and not spend hours a day eye-to-eye with caterpillar butts.

 The most important thing you can do is practically anything!
 Truly!
 Every little bit helps.
 Grow native nectar flowers in your gardens, grow milkweed too.
 If you find an egg or two, or a caterpillar of any size, consider taking it in to raise.
 Their chance of reaching adulthood in the wild is between 1% and 4%, so if you bring even that one egg inside and raise the caterpillar, you are giving it a much better chance to survive and go on to make more butterflies!